-4.4.7 Analog output
+4.4.6 Analog output

 The analog output signal is a 4-20 mA current loop.
 Depending on the IS output option, the loop can be powered internally or externally via a hardware switch located on the front of the electronics stack.
 The switch is set to internal power when shipped from the factory.
+For units with a display, the LOI must be removed to change switch position.
 Intrinsically safe analog output requires a shielded twisted pair cable.
 For HART communication, a minimum resistance of 250 ohms is required.
 It is recommended to use individually shielded twisted pair cable.
 The minimum conductor size is 24 AWG (0.51 mm) diameter for cable runs less than 5,000 feet (1,500 m) and 20 AWG (0.81 mm) diameter for longer distances.